Innmind/documentation/docs/philosophy/oop-fp.md

 This allows to extend the behaviour of a function without knowing its implementation.
 And this is completely transparent for the caller of such functions.

-An example is an HTTP client (1) that provides a base implementation to do call via `curl` and the `logger`, `followRedirections` and `circuitBreaker` decorators.
+An example is an HTTP client (1) that provides a base implementation to do calls via `curl` and the `logger`, `followRedirections` and `circuitBreaker` decorators.
 You can compose them any way you wish:
 {.annotate}

 1. such as [`innmind/http-transport`](https://github.com/Innmind/HttpTransport)

 <div markdown>
-- `logger(followRedirections(curl))` will only log the user calls and is unaware if the redirections are foolowed
+- `logger(followRedirections(curl))` will only log the user calls and is unaware if the redirections are followed
 - `followRedirections(logger(curl))` will log the user calls and every redirections
 - `circuitBreaker(logger(curl))` will not log calls to a domain that has previously failed
 - etc...